By New Zealand specialists James, Sara-Jane, Allison, Alison and Bianca

 We pad softly along on a raised boardwalk.
 She tells me how, in Maori legend, Mother Earth and Father Sky were pushed apart by their offspring, the trees, and how the trees’ seeds in turn were consumed by animals.
 The kiwi was nominated protector to the fledgling trees and for this act of service, say the Maori, it lost its ability to fly.

-We approach a weighty tree with distinctive white-grey bark — it’s a kauri (pronounced ko-dee), a species of endemic giant conifer that once covered much of Northland and the Coromandel Peninsula.
+We approach a weighty tree with distinctive white-gray bark — it’s a kauri (pronounced ko-dee), a species of endemic giant conifer that once covered much of Northland and the Coromandel Peninsula.
 Merepaea points to resin seeping between its flaking, scale-like bark, which acts as a recovery mechanism.

 It’s a reminder of how fragile these trees are.
 Extensively logged by European settlers to New Zealand, they’re now suffering from kauri dieback disease.
 Merepaea’s voice quivers a little as she tells me this.
 The specimen towers above my head, but she assures me it’s, ‘only a seedling’.
 For her, this forest is a sentient being and kauris are ‘the gods of the forest’.